kayedee90/challenge-data-analysis/README.md

 7. The most expensive properties in Belgium are about 10 times more expensive than the cheapest properties.

-8. The majority of properties lie around the 100m² to 200m² point, with the peak being at 100m²
+8. The majority of properties lie in the range 100m² to 200m², with the peak being at 100m²

-9. The top 5 features most correlated with price are:
+9. The top 5 features most strongly correlated with price are:
    - **habitablesurface**: 0.58
      Largest driver of price — bigger living spaces consistently lead to higher overall prices.
    - **price_per_m²**: 0.51